nhanlon2/BowlingKata/README.md

 The design can be driven by the cycles of testing and refactoring, for example: private methods indicate that your class should be split, creating a new class for those methods.
 Especially if the private methods get to be complex enough that you want to test them directly.

-Comments should only exist if they tell you something which the code cannot.
+"Code is like humour.
+When you *have* to explain it, it’s bad" Comments should only exist if they tell you something which the code cannot.
 Otherwise comments are a code smell - they indicate that complex methods have not been broken down into simple methods and methods have been given ambiguous names.

 A good comment and method: